Purpose

 Teachers College is accredited by the Middle States Commission on Higher Education.

-Teacher preparation, school leadership, and school counseling programs are accredited with the Council for the Accreditation of Educator Preparation (AAQEP).
+Teacher preparation, school leadership, and school counseling programs are accredited with the Association for Advancing Quality in Educator Preparation.

 A number of academic programs are accredited by specialized accrediting bodies, including: